jrb28/telo-2022-16/CIFAR/readme.md

   - Finally, execute this command in the Anaconda Command Prompt with the environment of your choice:
     - <pre><code>conda env create -f <em>path_to_file</em>/tf2.yml</code></pre>

-For a GPU to be successfully used, it be `cuda` enabled and, furthermore, graphics drivers must be up to date with the appropriate versions of `cuda` and `cudnn`  installed.
+For a GPU to be successfully used, it must be `cuda` enabled and, furthermore, graphics drivers must be up to date with the appropriate versions of `cuda` and `cudnn`  installed.
 Success with a GPU is also dependent, of course, on the GPU having sufficient memory.

 ## Executing the Code